SiyaoIsHiding/risc-v-gmp-gcd/README.md

 1. Absolute value
 2. Min of two integers
 3. Count of trailing zeros

 I will discuss the counting of trailing zeros in the Test and Performance section in detail.

 **Generic C:**

-Their logic avoid branching by bit manipulation.
+Their logic avoids branching by bit manipulation.

 First, they obtain the high bit mask of `t`, where `t = u-v`.
 Then, they calculate the absolute value of `t` by `(t ^ mask) - mask`.
 They calculate the min of `u` and `v` by `v += (mask & (u-v))`.

-However, as the two inputs are unsigned integer, if `u-v > SIGNED_INT_MAX`, then `t` would start from 1 and the `mask` would become 111...111, as if `u-v < 0`.
+However, as the two inputs are unsigned integers, if `u-v > SIGNED_INT_MAX`, then `t` would start from 1 and the `mask` would become 111...111, as if `u-v < 0`.
 It is not correct.
-Therefore, they discard the least significant one bit first, and then restore it in the end.
+Therefore, they discard the least significant one bit first and then restore it in the end.

 ```c
 mp_limb_t mpn_gcd_11 (mp_limb_t u, mp_limb_t v)